Mir Jafar

-Mir Jafar (Note: मीर जाफ़र; میر جعفر; মীর জাফর) (Full Name:Syed Mir Muhammad Jafar Ali Khan Bahadaur) (c.
-1691 – 5 February 1765), was a commander-in-chief or military general who reigned as the first dependent Nawab of Bengal of the British East India Company.
-His reign has been considered by many historians as the start of the expansion of British control of the Indian subcontinent in Indian history and a key step in the eventual British domination of vast areas of pre-partition India.
-He is notoriously known for his betrayal of Nawab Siraj-ud-Daulah (Nawab of Bengal, Bihar and Orissa) in the Battle of Plassey.
+Mir Jafar (Note: میر جعفر; মীর জাফর) (Full Name: Syed Mir Muhammad Jafar Ali Khan Bahadaur) (c.
+1691 – 5 February 1765) was a commander-in-chief or general, who became the first dependent nawab of Bengal within the support of the East India Company.
+His reign has been considered by many historians as the start of the expansion of British control of the Indian subcontinent in Indian history.
+He is notoriously known for his betrayal of Nawab Siraj-ud-Daulah in the Battle of Plassey.

 Mir Jafar served as the commander of the Bengali army under Siraj ud-Daulah, but betrayed him during the Battle of Plassey and ascended to the masnad after the British victory in 1757.
 Mir Jafar received military support from the East India Company until 1760, when he failed to satisfy various British demands.
 In 1758, Robert Clive discovered that Jafar had made a treaty with the Dutch East India Company at Chinsurah through his agent Khoja Wajid.
 Dutch ships of the line were also seen in the River Hooghly.
 Jafar's dispute with the British eventually led to the Battle of Chinsurah.
 British company official Henry Vansittart proposed that since Jafar was unable to cope with the difficulties, Mir Qasim, Jafar's son-in-law, should act as Deputy Subahdar.
 In October 1760, the company forced him to abdicate in favor of Qasim.
 However, the East India Company eventually overthrew Qasim as well due to disputes over trade policies.
 Jafar was restored as the Nawab in 1763 with the support of the company.
 Mir Qasim, however, refused to accept this and went to war against the company.
 Jafar ruled until his death on 5 February 1765 and lies buried at the Jafarganj Cemetery in Murshidabad.

 Due to his role in helping the British colonize India, and the eventual downfall of the Mughal Empire, Mir Jafar is reviled in the Indian subcontinent as a traitor, especially among the Bengalis in both India and Bangladesh.